ErikRZH/Sobol_Sensitivity/README.md

 * Method to convert data with an esoteric structure (See bottom of README) to CSV: `esoteric_data_to_CSV.py`.

 # Examples
-Examples of (1) how to extract Sobol indicies of a model from data and of (2) how to train and evaluate a Gaussian Process Emulator are provided.
+Examples of (1) how to extract Sobol indices of a model from data and of (2) how to train and evaluate a Gaussian Process Emulator are provided.

-(1) Running `example_sobol.py` analyses the paremeter sensitivites from `parameters_output.csv` and displays a plot which should appear as below:
+(1) Running `example_sobol.py` analyses the parameter sensitivities  from `parameters_output.csv` and displays a plot which should appear as below:

 ![github-small](images/example_sobol.png)